This section is the "Minnesota Emergency Medical Services System Support Act."

 (a) Each regional emergency medical services board designated by the board shall be audited either annually or biennially by an independent auditor who is either a state or local government auditor or a certified public accountant who meets the independence standards specified by the General Accounting Office for audits of governmental organizations, programs, activities, and functions.
 The audit shall cover all funds received by the regional board, including but not limited to, funds appropriated under this section, section 144E.52, and section 169.686, subdivision 3.
 Expenses associated with the audit are the responsibility of the regional board.

-(b) A biennial audit specified in paragraph (a) shall be performed following the close of the biennium.
+(b) A biennial audit specified in paragraph (a) shall be performed within 60 days following the close of the biennium.
 Copies of the audit and any accompanying materials shall be filed by October 1 of each odd-numbered year, beginning in 1999, with the board, the legislative auditor, and the state auditor.